krujodrkf/todolist/README.md

 Composer >=2.0
 MariaDB 10.4.19

+Now you have to create a database in MariaDB called 'todoapp' Change filename .env.example to .env and write 'DB_DATABASE=todoapp'

 Once you have those installed and MariaDB running you've got to do:

 git clone https://github.com/krujodrkf/todolist
-cd todolist
-composer install
-php artisan migrate
-php artisan serve
+sudo chown user:user -R (replace with YOUR user) cd todolist chmod 755 storage -R composer install php artisan migrate php artisan serve